 If you feel totally uncomfortable, start by lying face down on a towel and read until the awkwardness subsides.

 I learned this lesson the hard way.
 On my second day at San Pedro beach, I walked down to the shoreline for a quick morning dip.
 Unbeknownst to me, a school of jellyfish had washed into the bay overnight, and the small, stinging creatures were bobbing in the water, ready for their first victim: me.
 The takeaway?
 Whether you’re wearing a swimsuit or not, be aware that you’re more exposed to wildlife at the beach, and don’t let your newfound free-spirited nature lead to a trip to the doctor.

-Going au naturel around others is a surefire way to push you out of your comfort zone, and chances are that your first attempt will feel completely foreign.
-Even the most body confident can feel awkward and exposed, so pack a second towel in case you’d like to quickly cover up.
-There’s nothing worse than fumbling around for a T-shirt or trying to maneuver under the towel you’re lying on, so be prepared.
+Going au naturel is a surefire way to push you out of your comfort zone, and chances are that your first attempt will feel completely foreign.
+Even the most body-confident can feel awkward and exposed, so pack a second towel in case you’d like to quickly cover up.
+There’s nothing worse than fumbling around for a t-shirt or trying to maneuver under the towel you’re lying on in a pinch, so be prepared.

-We get it, the situation may feel totally hilarious, and you may feel the need to tell your friends about your crazy new experience.
-Out of respect, wait until you leave the beach.
+We get it, the situation may feel totally hilarious and you may feel the need to tell your friends about your crazy new experience.
+But out of respect, wait until you leave the beach.
 There’s an unspoken rule among sunbathers that what happens on that stretch of sand exists outside of everyday life.
 Translation: Your Snapchat slow pan of people soaking up rays is likely to be met with glares.
 Don’t do it.

 While going topless isn’t for everyone, it’s one of the most liberating things I’ve ever done.
-There’s something romantic and carefree about the European attitude to embracing your body, and not surprisingly, it can be a powerful lesson in building confidence.
-If you’re hesitant or self-aware, remember: The only person who has the power to make you feel awkward or liberated is you.
+There’s something romantic and carefree about the European attitude of embracing your body and it can be a powerful lesson in building confidence.
+If you’re hesitant or self-conscious, remember: The only person who has the power to make you feel awkward or liberated is you.